How it works

 But maybe other friends would love to join – you just never asked them for this particular activity.

-With sagzu, you create an activity and share the link – for example in your WhatsApp status or Instagram story.
+With sagzu, you create an activity and share the link – for example on your WhatsApp status or Instagram story.
 Whoever is interested signs up themselves.

 The key difference: